aws-samples/aws-proton-cloudformation-sample-templates/public-private-fargate-microservices/README.md

   --spec file://specs/env-spec.yaml
 ```

 Wait for the environment to successfully deploy.
+Use this command to verify deployment status:

 ```
-aws proton wait environment-deployment-complete \
+aws proton get-environment \
   --region us-east-2 \
   --name "Beta"
 ```